-Religious Education lessons teach our students respect for all backgrounds and beliefs.
+Religious Studies lessons teach our students respect for all backgrounds and beliefs.
 The major world faiths are studied in Years 7 and 8; Christianity and Islam are studied in depth to GCSE level.
 We are proud of the diversity in our school and learn to listen to each other as we explore different cultures, faiths and Christian traditions.

 “I will sing of your love and justice; to you, Lord, I will sing praise.”
 (Psalm 101:1)

 We hold a daily act of Collective Worship which forms the heart of our community life at school.
 Our worship is rooted in the Christian tradition of the Church of England, but we work hard to ensure that our worship is inclusive and welcoming to everyone in our school community, both Christian and non-Christian.
 Collective Worship takes several forms to provide a wide range of experiences:

 Assembly takes place in the school hall every week.
 It is an opportunity for the Learning Community to meet together to worship and pray, to reflect on our school values and their meaning in our lives, to grow together as a family and to celebrate each other’s achievements.